MOHAMMAD-RAZAK-VAM/teST-DEMO/copilot_instructions.md

 13. **Use TypeScript** for better type safety and IDE support
 14. **Organize tests serially** when they depend on each other
 15. **Use semantic locators** (roles, labels) over CSS selectors when possible
+16. **Support both string and Locator parameters** in base methods for flexibility
+17. **Fix indentation issues immediately** to prevent compilation errors
+18. **Use type guards** for proper error handling
+19. **Choose appropriate selector types** based on element characteristics

 ## Implementation Checklist